 Have you ever finally figured something out and it turned out to be so simple you wondered if everyone else already knew?
 And you were the last person in the world to figure it out?

-I feel that way about anxiety.
-I struggled for years and years without understanding this one key piece.
+I feel that way about understanding anxiety.
+I struggled for years and years without getting this one key piece.
 And once I finally understood it, it made so much sense I felt pretty annoyed I hadn’t figured it out a gazillion years ago.

 Maybe I really was the last one to get the memo.

 But just in case I wasn’t and you are a fellow anxiety warrior who hasn’t received this memo yet, I’m going to deliver it to you today.

 Anxiety Is Not Just A Mental Disorder

 The central message of the memo is this: Anxiety has both physical and mental symptoms and you really SHOULD learn to differentiate between the two!

 Cause they feed off each other, which makes everything worse.